CLICK ON ANY IMAGE FOR HIGH-RES VERSION

 Raised in Detroit, Michigan and Madrid, Spain, Crystal Williams holds degrees from New York University and Cornell University.
 She was on faculty at Reed College in Portland, Oregon for thirteen years before moving in Fall 2013 to Bates College where she is a Professor of English and a senior administrator.
 In late 2017 she joined Boston University as its inaugural senior diversity officer, where she is also a Professor of English.

 Advocate & Advisor

 She began her administrative career at Reed College where soon after her appointment as an assistant professor, she became a faculty activist, envisioning a more inclusive and diverse institution, catalyzing a collective of faculty members who shared the same goals and objectives, and working collaboratively and strategically over the course of several years to effectuate significant institutional change.
 The results of that work was her appointment as Reed College’s inaugural Dean for Institutional Diversity, where she developed the footprint for a major new office of the college, and worked closely with the President and Dean of the Faculty to initiate a series of strategic endeavors to further diversify the faculty as well as lay the groundwork for the creation of a new teaching and learning center, among other endeavors.

-In Fall 2013, Williams moved to Bates College where she currently sits on the cabinet and serves as Associate Vice President for Strategic Initiatives.
-At Bates she is charged with helping to develop institutional strategy, major initiatives, and positively affecting climate.
-Reporting to the President, she works closely with her fellow senior leaders in the areas of admission, academic affairs, advancement and alumni relations, student affairs, and human resources.
-Williams’ work calls her to develop, new, institutionally significant programs, catalyze people; operationalize ideas; leverage organizational inflection points; systematically address and improve institutional culture; and build organizational capacity.
+In Fall 2013, Williams moved to Bates College where she sat on the cabinet and served as Associate Vice President for Strategic Initiatives.
+At Bates she was charged with helping to develop institutional strategy, major initiatives, and positively affecting climate.
+Reporting to the President, she worked closely with her fellow senior leaders in the areas of admission, academic affairs, advancement and alumni relations, student affairs, and human resources.
+Williams’ work called her to develop, new, institutionally significant programs, catalyze people; operationalize ideas; leverage organizational inflection points; systematically address and improve institutional culture; and build organizational capacity.